rdchip/Temperature-24h-Raspberry-Pi/README.md

 <img src="picture/zero_plus_display.png" width=400>
 <img src="picture/connection.png" width=400>

 At this point, all hardware is connected and the operating system (Linux) is ready but the 2.8" display won't wake-up because there is not drivers installed.
-Let's power up and install Python, libraries and drivers.
+Let's power up and install Python and libraries.

 # Power up Raspberry Pi Zero

 Connect the mini HDMI cable to your monitor, I recomend connect your keyboard and mouse using usb hub.
 Now, place the microSD memory and power up.
 Linux will prompt in your monitor.
-Since is the first time booting, you need to follow the instructions to setup your language, local time, and other things.
-At this point, the wifi connection is important, because you need to update the OS and install libraries/drivers.
-If for some reason you are facing problems with the wifi connection, maybe is the wifi chip is hot.
+Since is the first time booting, you need to follow the instructions to setup your language, local time, and other setting.
+At this point, the wifi connection is important, because you need to install libraries/drivers.
+If for some reason you are facing problems with the wifi connection, maybe the wifi chip is hot.
 Just let it coolling down.

 <img src="picture/welcome.png" width=950>

-Open the terminal and run the command for update:
+Open the terminal and run the command for update (this is optional):
 ````sh
 $ sudo apt update
 ````